What Does Roadside Assistance Coverage Include?

 Skip it if:

-- Your manufacturer warranty is comprehensive and current
+- Your manufacturer warranty is comprehensive and still current

-- You rarely drive and have reliable access to other forms of assistance
+- You rarely drive and have reliable access to other assistance

-- Your premium credit card fully covers your typical needs at no per-use cost
+- Your premium credit card fully covers typical needs at no per-use cost

-- You're already paying for an AAA membership
+- You're already paying for an AAA Plus or Premier membership

 The Hybrid Approach

 Many drivers find value in keeping their existing benefits while adding low-cost insurance roadside assistance as a backup.
-At $14–$25 per year, having an extra layer of protection costs less than a single jump-start call and ensures you're never stranded without options.
+At $10–$36 per year for most major insurers, having an extra layer of protection costs less than a single jump-start call and ensures you're never left without options.

-Consider rental reimbursement coverage as another affordable add-on that pairs well with roadside assistance — if your car needs to be towed in for repairs, you'll want a way to keep moving.
+Consider rental reimbursement coverage as another affordable add-on that pairs naturally with roadside assistance — if your car gets towed in for repairs, you'll want a way to keep moving.

 Frequently Asked Questions